• Skip to primary navigation

 First wash the beets very well, you don’t have to cut any of the stems off at this point.

-Next, place them in the pressure cooker and submerge in water.
+Next, place them in the pressure cooker and submerge them in water.
 Do not overfill your pressure cooker with water.
-Keep water level underneath the line that is marked inside of the pot.
+Keep the water level underneath the line that is marked inside the pot.

 Set your pressure cooker for one hour on high.
 Once they are finished release the pressure.